meyerkev/inadev-infra-screen/README.md

 - An OpenWeather API token

 # Instructions
+1. Get an OpenWeatherMap API key from https://home.openweathermap.org/api_keys.
+Make an account if required.

-1. Fix the Jenkinsfile
+2. Fix the Jenkinsfile

-This is the one magic string I never figured out how to get rid of.
+This are the two magic strings I never figured out how to get rid of.
 Find the line in the Jenkinsfile that says:

 ```
 IMAGE_REPOSITORY = "386145735201.dkr.ecr.us-east-2.amazonaws.com/weather"
+OPENWEATHERMAP_API_KEY = "<A value>" // Change to your OpenWeatherMap API key
 ```

 and replace my account id with yours.

 ```
 IMAGE_REPOSITORY = "123456789012.dkr.ecr.us-east-2.amazonaws.com/weather"
+OPENWEATHERMAP_API_KEY = "<A value>" // Change to your OpenWeatherMap API key
 ```

-2. Set some environment variables
+3. Set some environment variables

 ```
 # Make one at https://home.openweathermap.org/api_keys